mlincon/dbt-duckdb-learning-p1/readme.md

 - models depend on other models, have tests defined on them, and can be created as tables or views
 - the names of models created by dbt are their file names
 - example: the file `post_history.sql` represents the model named `post_history`
+- by default, every model is a view.
+This can be adjusted in `dbt_project.yml`, where the `materialized` argument can be set to `table`

 ### Tests